Our 2018 festival results……

 The Best Film went to ‘iRony’ written, scripted and directed by Perth based student Radheya Jegatheva.
 The award sponsors were the Friends of the Benalla Library and the Friends of BPACC and they kindly donated $1,000 for the Best Film Award.

 The Benalla Film Festival followed on from a Film Workshop organised by two locals, Anna Smith and Bernice Vance, in 2013.

-It was hoped the workshop would inspire them to continue in the field and enter their own short film in the proposed Inaugural 2014 Festival at BPACC and that hope was realised when a number of local entries from students were received for that event.
+It was hoped the workshop would inspire young film makers to continue in the field and enter their own short film in the proposed Inaugural 2014 Festival at BPACC .

 Unforeseen circumstances prevented the 2015 Festival from being run, but it was only put on hold until 2016.
 This Festival saw 15 films accepted and screened, with the Friends of BPACC again the main sponsors.
 Local students entered films again and many business houses within the township added their support to the Benalla Film Festival and a very successful event was held.

 The 2017 event saw some 420 films entered with 19 screened and we were honoured to have John Orcsik (Cop Shop and so many more) and Tom Long (Sea Change and the Dish) as judges.
 John attended the screenings and presented the prizes.

 Tom Long has retired from our Judging panel (2019) and we thank him for his excellent assistance over the years.
 Tom was born in the United States as his Australian parents were there at the time, and on their return to Australia he grew up on a farm near Benalla.
 Tom needs no introduction as he has appeared in several Australian TV series and films, (Sea Change, Young Lions, Two Hands, The Dish, The Postcard Bandit, The Book of Revelation, Woodley and East of Everything.
 Tom is still busy writing.